-- 1 Do one of the following: - Go to System Manager.
+- Go to System Manager.
 In the layout area, click the workflow.
 On the File tab, open the PS/EPS/PDF pane. - Go to Job Explorer.
 In the job list, click the job.
-On the File tab, open the PS/EPS/PDF pane. - 2 Under "Working color space", click an item.
+On the File tab, open the PS/EPS/PDF pane.

+2 Under "Working color space", click an item.